-The Oregon State University(OSU) in USA Libraries is inviting applications for its Resident Scholar Program in the US for the 2019/2020 academic session.
+The Oregon State University(OSU) in USA Libraries is inviting applications for its Resident Scholar Programme in the US for the 2020/2021 academic session.

 The Special Collections and Archives Research Center consists of more than 1,300 archival collections that have been gathered in accordance with five collection development themes: the history of science and technology in the twentieth century, the history of Oregon State University, natural resources in the Pacific Northwest (including hops and brewing), multiculturalism in Oregon, and rare books.

 - The Resident Scholar Program, sponsored by Oregon State University Libraries, awards stipends of up to $2,500 per month, renewable up to two months (for a total maximum grant award of $5,000).